-- (b) in the definition of "subject requirements" by - (i) deleting "and" at the end of paragraph (d), - (ii) addingreplacing ": " with ", and" at the end of paragraph (e), and - (iii) adding the following paragraph: - (f) paragraphs $\frac{40.14(140.13(1))}{40.13(1)}$ and (b); - 3.
-Paragraph 6(3)(a) is amended by adding "in the case of a benchmark that is not a designated commodity benchmark," before "monitor".
+- (b) in the definition of "subject requirements" by - (i) deleting "and" at the end of paragraph (d), - (ii) replacing ";" with ", and" at the end of paragraph (e), and - (iii) adding the following paragraph - (f) paragraphs 40.13(1)(a) and (b);. - 3.
+Subsection 6(3) is amended - (a) by repealing paragraph (a) and substituting the following:

-- 3. 4.
-Subsection 6(3) is amended - (a) by adding the following repealing paragraph: (a.1) and substituting the following: - (a) in the case of a benchmark - that is not a designated commodity benchmark, monitor and assess compliance by the designated benchmark administrator and its DBA individuals with subsection 5(1), section 40.4 and securities legislation relating to benchmarks; including, for greater certainty, the accountability framework referred to in section 5 and the control framework referred to in section 8, and - 5.
-Subparagraph 6(3)(b)(i) is amended by adding "or (a.1), as applicable" before ",". - 6.
-Subparagraph 6(3)(b)(ii) is amended - (ii) (a) by adding "in the case of a benchmark that is not a designated commodity benchmark," before "monitor and assess compliance" by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, subsection 5(1) and section 40.3;, and - (b)- - (b) by deleting "and" at the end of the repealing subparagraph. - 7.
-Paragraph 6(3)(b) is amended by adding the following subparagraph: (b)(ii) and substituting the following: - (ii) in the case of a benchmark that is not a designated commodity benchmark, compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, the accountability framework referred to in section 5 and the control framework referred to in section 8, - (ii.1) in the case of a designated commodity benchmark, compliance by the designated benchmark administrator and its DBA individuals with subsection 5(1), section 40.4 and securities legislation relating to benchmarks including, for greater certainty, subsection 5(1) and section 40.3, and. - 4.
-Subparagraph 13(2)(c)(v) is amended by replacing "the lettering of clauses "(i)" and

-"(ii)" with "(A)" and "(B)".

-- 5. Section 15 is amended - (a) in subsection (4) by adding ", or front office employee," after "from any front office", and - (b) by repealing subsection (5). - 6.
+- (a) in the case of a benchmark - (i) that is not a designated commodity benchmark, monitor and assess compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, the accountability framework referred to in section 5 and the control framework referred to in section 8, and - (ii) that is a designated commodity benchmark, monitor and assess compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, subsection 5(1) and section 40.3;, and - (b) by repealing subparagraph (b)(ii) and substituting the following: - (ii) in the case of a benchmark that is not a designated commodity benchmark, compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, the accountability framework referred to in section 5 and the control framework referred to in section 8, - (ii.1) in the case of a designated commodity benchmark, compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, subsection 5(1) and section 40.3, and. - 4.
+Subparagraph 13(2)(c)(v) is amended by replacing the lettering of clauses "(i)" and "(ii)" with "(A)" and "(B)". - 5.
+Section 15 is amended - (a) in subsection (4) by adding ", or front office employee," after "from any front office", and - (b) by repealing subsection (5). - 6.
 Paragraph 39(3)(e) is amended by replacing "conflict of interest identification and management procedures and communication controls," with "measures to identify and eliminate or manage conflicts of interest, including, for greater certainty, communications controls,". - 7.
-Section 40 is repealed and the following substituted: with "
+Section 40 is repealed and the following substituted: